shaynewx/Airbrb/README.md

-# AirBrB - React and Ant Design Project
+# Airbrb - React and Ant Design Project

-This project, AirBrB, is a React-based application that mimics the core functionalities of Airbnb, focusing on property rental services.
+This project, Airbrb, is a React-based application that mimics the core functionalities of Airbnb, focusing on property rental services.
 It utilizes the Ant Design library for UI components, ensuring a sleek and modern user interface.

 ## Features